SampleEnvironment/SECoP/protocol/issues/035d Partial structs.rst

 topic brought up several times, discussion usually goes into the direction of: we'll specify if we get the use case....

-Since commands now only have single argument, the use case is actually 'overloading' of commands by selecting the subcommand via the name of the structs member.
+Since commands now only have single argument, one use case is actually 'overloading' of commands by selecting the subcommand via the name of the structs member.
+Another is to specify only the changed p, i or d component without having to always specify all of them.

 :related: `Issue 23: Adjust datatypes`_, `Issue 21: Usage of JSON null`_